Time-of Use (TOU) Rate for EV Owners

-Alameda Municipal Power (AMP) will launch an optional time-of-use (TOU) rate plan for electric vehicle (EV) owners on July 1, 2021.Customers who are eligible for Alameda Municipal Power’s (AMP) time-of-use (TOU) rate program may benefit from lower pricing and have more control over their electric bills.
-TOU rate plans encourage customers to shift electricity usage to the times of day when electricity demand is lower.
+Alameda Municipal Power (AMP) offer an optional time-of-use (TOU) rate plan for electric vehicle (EV) owners.
+The TOU rate plans encourages customers to shift electricity usage to the times of day when electricity demand is lower.

 By shifting some usage, such as charging your EV during off-peak hours, you may benefit from lower pricing and have more control over your electric bill.